Changrod: Location and weather

 Changroad is dry and quite hot in the summer, experiencing inverse conditions in the winter with gusts of wind.

 Demographics

-Most of the people in Changrod are from the Yaduvanshi Ahir / Yadava community, which belongs to the Dabur gotra.
+Most of the people in Changroad are from the Yaduvanshi community, which belongs to the Dabar gotra.
 There is a sizable community of other castes, such as Brahmins, Banias, Kumhars, Darzis, Khatis and Harijans.
 There are also a small number of Bawariyas and a single Muslim family, who were saved by the village people during the 1947 Partition of India.

-As of the 2011 Census of India, the population of Changrod was 3,604; 1,908 males and 1,696 females.
+As of the 2011 Census of India, the population of Changroad was 3,604; 1,908 males and 1,696 females.
 The literacy rate for the village is 81% with 94% of males and 67% of females being educated.